Quazi-M-Hamza/Randamizor/README.md

 # Randamizor
-Picks a winner b/w 2 images based on their on their popularity.
+Picks a winner between two images based on their on their popularity.